![]() |

 Ft.
 Lauderdale, Florida

-Now Explosion producer Bob Whitney dreaming up special effects at
+got underway in Ft.
+Lauderdale, Florida Now Explosion creator Bob Whitney dreaming up special effects at

 Videotape Associates in Ft.
 Lauderdale.
 Whitney also

-doubled as Veejay as Stocky Bobby Woodstaock.Also added as featured VeeJay was South Florida radio Legend
+doubled as Veejay as Stocky Bobby Woodstock.Also added as featured VeeJay was South Florida radio Legend

 Rick Shaw - one of the first Top forty radio jocks at